prototypefund/Digital_Bargeld-docs/api-mint.rst

       merchant_pub: EddsaPublicKey;

       // date until which the merchant can issue a refund to the customer via the
-      // mint, possibly zero if refunds are not allowed.
+      // exchange, possibly zero if refunds are not allowed.
       refund_deadline: Timestamp;

       // The EdDSA signature (binary-only) made with purpose